Entropic Inequality Constraints from $e$-separation Relations in Directed Acyclic Graphs with Hidden Variables: Conclusion

 \subsubsection{Acknowledgments}

 This research was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 The first author was supported in part by the Mathematical Institute for Data Science (MINDS) research fellowship.
 The third author was supported in part by grants ONR N00014-18-1-2760, NSF CAREER 1942239, NSF 1939675, and R01 AI127271-01A1.
+We thank Murat Kocaoglu for helpful discussion about the ${\MME}$.
+We thank Robin Evans for motivating us to revise the proof of Theorem~\ref{thm:entropic} in Appendix~\ref{app:proofs}.

 {S\arabic{equation}} \thefigure{S\arabic{figure}}